During the next twelve weeks, I want to focus on government and economics.

 IV.
 THE NATURAL TENDENCY OF GOVERNMENT TO OVERREACH

-The preponderation of Government is nothing new.
-The Prophet Samuel spoke to Israel about the increasing pervasive nature of Civil Administrations when Israel first mentioned the idea to him that they wanted their own King.
-Notice his sage response to the nation Israel in 1Samuel 8:10–18….
+The dominating tendencies of government in a fallen world is nothing new.
+The prophet Samuel spoke to Israel about the increasing pervasive nature of civil administrations when Israel first mentioned to him that they wanted their own king.
+Notice his sage response to the nation Israel in 1 Samuel 8:10–18:

-So Samuel spoke all the words of the LORD to the people who had asked of him a king.
-11 He said, “This will be the procedure of the king who will reign over you: he will take your sons and place them for himself in his chariots and among his horsemen and they will run before his chariots.
-12 “He will appoint for himself commanders of thousands and of fifties, and some to do his plowing and to reap his harvest and to make his weapons of war and equipment for his chariots.
-13 “He will also take your daughters for perfumers and cooks and bakers.
-14 “He will take the best of your fields and your vineyards and your olive groves and give them to his servants.
-15 “He will take a tenth of your seed and of your vineyards and give to his officers and to his servants.
+“So Samuel spoke all the words of the Lord to the people who had asked of him a king.
+He said, ‘This will be the procedure of the king who will reign over you: he will take your sons and place them for himself in his chariots and among his horsemen and they will run before his chariots.
+He will appoint for himself commanders of thousands and of fifties, and some to do his plowing and to reap his harvest and to make his weapons of war and equipment for his chariots.
+He will also take your daughters for perfumers and cooks and bakers.
+He will take the best of your fields and your vineyards and your olive groves and give them to his servants.
+He will take a tenth of your seed and of your vineyards and give to his officers and to his servants.
 He will also take your male servants and your female servants and your best young men and your donkeys and use them for his work.
-17 “He will take a tenth of your flocks, and you yourselves will become his servants.
-18 “Then you will cry out in that day because of your king whom you have chosen for yourselves, but the LORD will not answer you in that day.”
+He will take a tenth of your flocks, and you yourselves will become his servants.
+Then you will cry out in that day because of your king whom you have chosen for yourselves, but the Lord will not answer you in that day.’”

-When Government goes unchecked it begins to take from the people, confiscating more and more for itself.
+When government goes unchecked, it begins to take from the people, confiscating more and more for itself.
 The word take appears six times in this passage!
-Be on guard: Runaway Government is normative in a fallen world!
-Therefore, as exegetically substantiated in the previous point….
+Be on guard: runaway government is normative in a fallen world!
+Therefore, as exegetically substantiated in the previous point:

-It follows that Government – according to the Bible – must be kept in check lest it begin to think it can achieve for its people tasks that are better suited for fulfillment by God’s other ordained institutions.
+It follows that government, according to the Bible, must be kept in check lest it begin to think it can achieve for its people tasks that are better suited for fulfillment by God’s other ordained institutions.

 V. PERU, PRIVATE PROPERTY AND POVERTY